pablo-icm/emm/content/authors/massimo-c.-pernice/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 # COMMENT ALL THE SOCIALS YOU DON?T WANT TO SHOW IN YOUR PAGE
-social:
+#social:
-- icon: envelope
+#- icon: envelope
-  icon_pack: fas
+#  icon_pack: fas
-  link: "mailto:pernice@icm.csic.es"  # For a direct email link, use "mailto:test@example.org".
+#  link: "mailto:pernice@icm.csic.es"  # For a direct email link, use "mailto:test@example.org".
 # - icon: twitter
 #   icon_pack: fab
 #   link: https://twitter.com/your_twitter_handle